 Enjoy a summer day in the water at Baypoint and Eastwood Beaches at Stony Creek Metropark.
 Beaches are open 10 am to 8 pm throughout the summer, Memorial Day to Labor Day.
-Comfort stations, food bars and first aid facilities are available.
+Comfort stations are offered at each beach.
+Food bars and first aid facilities are available everyday at Eastwood Beach and weekends and holidays at Baypoint Beach.
 Fires, alcohol and glass containers are not permitted at the beaches.

 Beaches at Stony Creek Metropark are no longer guarded.
 Both Baypoint and Eastwood beaches are swim at your own risk facilities.